Pinal County Sheriff's Office: Popular media

-The Pinal County Sheriff's Office has had reoccurring appearances on A&E's television series Live PD.
+The Pinal County Sheriff's Office has had recurring appearances on A&E's television series Live PD.

 The Pinal County Jail is featured in Season 5 of 60 Days In, a television docu-series on A&E.

 The Pinal County Sheriff's Office runs a weekly mini series called Fridays with Frank on YouTube and Facebook which features Deputy Sheriff Frank Sloup conducting traffic stops in an entertaining and educational manner.